Baldassare Reina: Biography

 On 6 January 2023, Pope Francis named him vicegerent of the Diocese of Rome and raised him to the rank of archbishop.
 At the Vicariate of Rome he was responsible for the administration of assets, legal affairs, the general secretariat, and the protection of minors and vulnerable persons.
-When the office of the vicar general for the Diocese of Rome became vacant on 6 April 2024, Reina as vicegerent assumed the responsibilities of that office on a provision basis.
+When the office of the vicar general for the Diocese of Rome became vacant on 6 April 2024, Reina as vicegerent assumed the responsibilities of that office on a provisional basis.
 On the same day he was named apostolic administrator of the Diocese of Ostia.
 His appointments for the Diocese of Rome occurred as Pope Francis undertook a reorganization of its organization and management, with Reina selected to put Francis' new program into effect.

 On 6 October 2024, Pope Francis announced that he planned to make Reina a cardinal on 8 December, a date that was later changed to 7 December, and that Reina was now the vicar general of the Diocese of Rome.
 On 25 October Pope Francis added the role of Archpriest of the Papal Basilica of Saint John Lateran to his responsibilities and raised him to the rank of archbishop.

 On 7 December 2024, Pope Francis made him a cardinal, assigning him as Cardinal-Priest of Santa Maria Assunta e San Giuseppe a Primavalle.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
 Pope Leo XIV appointed him grand chancellor of the John Paul II Pontifical Theological Institute for Marriage and Family Sciences on 19 May 2025.